 Directorate and committees

-The International Linear Collider project is managed by a small team called the Global Design Effort Executive Committee.
-It consists of ILC Director Barry Barish, three Directors for each of the regions of the ILC (Americas, Asia and Europe), three project managers, also one from each region, and a few specialists.
-The Executive Committee and Director report to the International Linear Collider Steering Committee which was created by the International Committee for Future Accelerators ICFA.
-All of these groups plan and manage the development of the accelerator, or 'machine', itself.
-The development of the future detectors is overseen by the Research Directorate which consists of Research Director Sakue Yamada and three regional contacts form Americas, Asia and Europe, who reports to ILCSC.
-An International Detector Advisory Group IDAG assists him, and a board consisting of representatives form each region and each of the different detector study groups oversee progress for the ILC detectors.
+The International Linear Collider project is now part of the Linear Collider Collaboration, LCC.
+Until the completion of its Technical Design Report it was managed by a small team called the Global Design Effort Executive Committee, which consisted of ILC Director Barry Barish, three Directors for each of the regions of the ILC (Americas, Asia and Europe), three project managers, also one from each region, and a few specialists.
+The Executive Committee and Director reported to the International Linear Collider Steering Committee which was created by the International Committee for Future Accelerators ICFA.
+Under the new LCC, the ILC effort is managed by Mike Harrison, BNL, leading the working groups that plan and manage the development of the accelerator, or 'machine', itself.
+The development of the future detectors, formerly overseen by the Research Directorate, is now also part of the LCC and managed by Hitoshi Yamamoto.

 Some ILC-related committees, in alphabetical order